Negev Bedouin women

-Negev Bedouin women are women who belong to a desert-dwelling Arab ethnic group known as the Negev Bedouin, inhabitants of the Negev region of Israel.
+Negev Bedouin women are women who belong to a desert-dwelling Arab ethnographic group known as the Negev Bedouin, inhabitants of the Negev region of Israel.
 Bedouin women are said to be doubly marginalized, as members of a minority and as women in a male-dominated society.
 Marginalization stems from traditional gender norms and expectations in Negev Bedouin society, manifesting itself in employment, educational, and health care outcomes.

 Cultural status

 Traditionally, the Bedouin society was nomadic, pastoral, and agricultural based.
 Within this system, labor was divided along gender lines.
 Women were traditionally in charge of the agricultural activities, which included herding, grazing, fetching water, and raising crops, while men were in charge of guarding their land and receiving visitors.
 Bedouin culture, especially as it relates to gender norms, developed around this economic structure.
 In accordance with these traditional economic roles, women in Bedouin society did not interact with strangers, especially unfamiliar men.
 Bedouin men mediated most of the interactions with the larger society.
 As such, Bedouin culture became highly patriarchal.
 Within this traditional system, the men have held most of the power, but women were in charge of the household decision-making.

 However, Bedouin culture has been changing, particularly in the Negev.
 The policy of the Israeli government to move the Negev Bedouin from the desert to official settlements has had several significant effects.
 The move from a nomadic lifestyle to a sedentary one has displaced Bedouin women from their critical economic role.
 Moreover, the shift to a sedentary lifestyle means that wage labor has largely replaced agriculture as the main economic source.
 Traditionally, women in Negev Bedouin society were not allowed to work outside the home.
 This custom is still in place today.
 As the Negev Bedouin have shifted away from agriculture, the productive responsibilities have shifted to the men.
 Meanwhile, the patriarchal system has been maintained.
 Ultimately, this has resulted in a loss of power for Bedouin women.
 It is still considered culturally inappropriate for women to interact with strangers and the men of the family still mediate their families' interactions with society.
 Negev Bedouin women are increasingly excluded from decision-making within the household and important decisions are made by men.